Skip to content

 What you need to know about trading in a lease

-Depending on the stage of your lease, trading in your lease could be more convenient or not.
-Trading in a lease might have a lot more out of pocket expenses when compared to when the lease is up.
+Depending on the stage of your lease, trading in could be more convenient or not.
+Trading in might have a lot more out-of-pocket expenses when compared to when the lease is up.

-If your lease pay off amount is much higher than your trade in values, then the trade out process will be more expensive.
-You will need you current lease pay off amount because the dealership pays off the lease which then goes against the trade in value of your vehicle.
-Trading in your vehicle is one of the options you have when your lease is over.
+If your lease pay off amount is much higher than your trade-in values, then the trade-out process will be more expensive.
+You will need you current lease pay-off amount because the dealership pays off the lease, which then goes against the trade-in value of your vehicle.

 Preparing your car for a trade in

-There are some things that you must do before taking your leased vehicle to the dealership for the trade.
-Take a look at how to prepare your car for a trade in.
+You must do some things before taking your leased vehicle to the dealership for the trade.
+Take a look at how to prepare your car for a trade-in.

 These include your preventative maintenance documents and other records that prove you keep your vehicle in top condition.
-With all your service records in place, you can easily prove that you’ve taken care of your vehicle.
+With all your service records, you can easily prove that you’ve taken care of your vehicle.

-You might not need to present the repairs paper work as evidence, but providing the documents during the appraisal might put you in a better place than just relying on your word.
+You might not need to present the repair paperwork as evidence, but providing the documents during the appraisal might put you in a better place than just relying on your word.

 Before you return your leased car or trade in a vehicle, you want it in top condition.
 It doesn’t have to be sparkling new, but at least cleaned up.
-There are penalties that come with wears and tears on a leased vehicle.
+Some penalties come with wear and tear on a leased vehicle.

-You may save yourself some extra hundred dollars by checking the vehicle for any scratches, damages or anything of the sort.
+You may save yourself some extra hundred dollars by checking the vehicle for any scratches, damages, or anything else.
 Because the dealership appraisal will thoroughly inspect the vehicle, it will do you good to reduce the number of issues that decrease the value.

 Apart from the vehicle condition, there are a bunch of other factors vehicle appraisers at the dealership look at to determine the value.

-It is important to understand your vehicles market value before walking to a dealership.
-You can self appraise your vehicle so you can make the best decisions at your trade in. if you decide to use websites to determine the vehicles worth, be honest about your vehicles conditions.
+It is important to understand your vehicle’s market value before walking to a dealership.
+You can self-appraise your vehicle so you can make the best decisions at your trade-in. if you decide to use websites to determine the vehicle’s worth, be honest about your vehicle’s condition.

 This way, these systems generate a more accurate value.
 The value will be based on the make, model, features, and condition.